BLUE INNOVATION PROGRAM

 WEEKLY HOMEWORK

-Teams and mentors will decide and write down what progress and activities have to happen over the course of the next week to stay on track to finalize the product or service
+Students and mentors will decide and write down what progress and activities have to happen over the course of the next week to stay on track to finalize the product or service

 March 3rd